-Devon is similarly qualified to the rest of the UK with 76% trained to level 2 or equivalent and 58% to level 3, slightly more than the national average.
-37% are qualified to level 4 or above which is slightly below the national average of 38% (level 4 is some form of higher education).
+Devon is slightly better qualified when compared to the rest of the UK with 80% trained to level 2 or equivalent and 61% to level 3, slightly more than the national average.
+40% are qualified to level 4 or above, higher than the national average of 38% (level 4 is some form of higher education).
 However, this masks disparities between districts in Devon.

 The number of students gaining AAB or better at A-level in Devon rose to 21% in 2016/17, though above the South West average this is lower than the national level of 22.4%.
 In December 2017 3.9% of under 19’s were NEETs (Not in Education, Employment or Training) in Devon, compared to the latest national average of 9%.
 Participation has remained around 82% with the majority in education and training (70% approx) though there is a growing number moving to community learning and traineeships, as well as apprenticeships.